-Chemical accidents of a disaster magnitude could result from transportation accident or an industrial accident.
+Chemical accidents of a disaster magnitude could result from transportation accidents or an industrial accident.
 Should any such accidents endanger students or staff, the following will be accomplished.

-- □ Controller 1.
-Have all students report to nearest designated building. (or designee) - Close all doors and windows, shut off ventilation, and listen to the radio - □ Staff 3.
-Take roll.
-Notify Controller or designee of any missing students. - □ Staff 4.
-If necessary, use tape, rags, clothing or any other available material. - □ Controller 5.
+- Controller 1.
+Have all students report to the nearest designated building. (or designee) - Staff 2.
+Close all doors and windows, shut off ventilation, and listen to the radio - Staff 3.
+Take a roll.
+Notify the Controller or designee of any missing students. - Staff 4.
+If necessary, use tape, rags, clothing or any other available material. - Controller 5.
 CONTINUE TO SHELTER-IN-PLACE UNTIL ADVISED TO DO OTHERWISE.
 Monitor and radio station for further instructions. - Staff 6.
 If you believe that gas is entering the building, protect everyone with a wet cloth or towel over the mouth and nose.
-Have everyone breathe in short, quick shallow breathes. - □ Controller 7.
-If evacuation orders are received, proceed with school evacuation plan. - □ Staff 8.
+Have everyone breathe in short, quick shallow breaths. - Controller 7.
+If evacuation orders are received, proceed with the school evacuation plan. - Staff 8.
 Evacuate students.
-Take the class roster and emergency backpack and student kits. - □ Controller 9.
-A check should be performed to be sure all students have been evacuated.

-- □ Controller 10.
+Take the class roster and emergency backpack and student kits. - Controller 9.
+A check should be performed to be sure all students have been evacuated. - Controller 10.
 A notice should be left on the office door stating where the school has been relocated and notify the school district. - Staff 11.
-Upon arrival at safe site, take roll and report attendance to Controller/designee immediately.
+Upon arrival at the safe site, take roll and report attendance to the Controller/designee immediately.